 Demonstrating the positive impacts of prison higher education upon diverse populations is part of our mission, and all EJP members—faculty, graduate students, staff, incarcerated EJP students, family members, and community partners—are encouraged to participate in this important aspect of our work.

 Members of the Education Justice Project give conference talks and publish articles about EJP and issues related to prison education.
 They also give presentations about EJP in community settings and produce creative works.
-In the bibliographies below, pieces written by or coauthored with EJP students or alumni are indicated with an asterisk.
+We are currently updating our lists of works published and/or presented by EJP members.
+We hope to make those available again soon.

 Download the bibliographies below: